 Protect Your Waters!
 Attention Boaters, Paddlers and Anglers: Do your part to help stop the spread of Aquatic Invasive Species (AIS) by remembering to always Clean, Drain, and Dry!
 Visit SDLeastWanted.com for more information.

-Under the Flood Control Act of 1941, Cold Brook Dam began construction in 1949 and was completed in 1953.
+Located in the Southern Black Hills of South Dakota, construction of Cold Brook Dam began in 1949 and was completed in 1953, under the Flood Control Act of 1941.
 Although the dam was originally built for flood control, it has created a park with approximately 450 acres of public lands and water that provides a variety of benefits to both the public and wildlife.
 Once here you will see how the rugged hills, crystal clear water and evergreen trees create a picturesque site.

 Popular nearby attractions include: